 We have discussed Circular Linked List Introduction and Applications, in the previous post on Circular Linked List.
 In this post, traversal operation is discussed.

 In a conventional linked list, we traverse the list from the head node and stop the traversal when we reach NULL.
 In a circular linked list, we stop traversal when we reach the first node again.
-Following is C code for linked list traversal.
+Following is the C code for the linked list traversal.

 C

-void printList( struct Node *first)
+void printList(struct Node *first)

 {